datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    or a file path, it is a ``.git`` directory that is copied to your machine.

-   At this point, you may be confused about the fact that all repositories that GitHub hosts are bare Git repositories, but that it appears as if GitHub repositories -- unlike the bare repositories in a RIA store that you have seen -- retain their directory hierarchy and their file names, or that edits directly within GitHubs interface are possible, as if those repositories would actually have a working tree:
+   At this point, you may be confused about the fact that all repositories that GitHub/GitLab hosts are bare Git repositories, but that it appears as if repositories on GitHub or GitLab -- unlike the bare repositories in a RIA store that you have seen -- retain their directory hierarchy and their file names, or that edits directly within GitHubs interface are possible, as if those repositories would actually have a working tree:
-   GitHub's web-interface creates a *representation* of the repository content and a *temporary* working tree to modify files directly from the web UI that enables browsing and modifying file content.
-If you would push a bare repository from a RIA store to GitHub, it would also be represented with the file and directory hierarchy of the original dataset.
+   GitHub's/GitLab's web-interface creates a *representation* of the repository content and a *temporary* working tree to modify files directly from the web UI that enables browsing and modifying file content.
+If you would push a bare repository from a RIA store to GitHub/GitLab, it would also be represented with the file and directory hierarchy of the original dataset.

    Apart from enabling collaboration (a bare repository is required if you want to push to it at all times), bare repositories have further advantages: Because they do not contain a working tree or checkout, the repositories are leaner, and it is easier for administrators to perform garbage collections and maintenance.
-   You can find out more on what bare repositories are and how to use them `here <https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a -Server>`_.
+   If you are interested in finding out more, you can read up on bare repositories and how to use them
+   `here <https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a
+   -Server>`_.